-Where to go in winter in 2019?
+Where to go in winter?
 Once it gets cold I think city breaks are the best travel option.
 Unless you like skiing I suppose but that’s not my thing.
 City breaks are the time for great food, coffee, architecture, art and history.

 Two cities which meet all these points are Ghent in Belgium and Lille in France.
 And once again they are close enough that you can visit on the one trip.
 Do you see a theme here?
 I think this year is going to be about multi-country trips without spending hours travelling.

 So why Ghent and Lille?
 Ghent has pretty architecture lining the canals.
 The sights are walkable and you can never go wrong with Belgian food.
 Lille has Christmas markets, museums and some of the best food in all of France.
 Both cities have stunning Flemish architecture and influences on the cuisine.
 They are a good match and only separated by two hours on the train.

 Alternative Winter: Salzburg and Hallstatt

 The last of my multi-city trips, although this time in the same country, is to Salzburg and Hallstatt in Austria.
 Salzburg is a beautiful musical city with a hilltop castle and hearty food.
 Hallstatt is a quaint lakeside village you’ve most likely seen all over Instagram.

 Both cities are great all year round but I think would be especially pretty and festive in December and possibly covered in snow in January and February.
 If you want a cosy weekend trip in winter, I think this would be the region to visit.